bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 };
 ```

 Until now, the solution is complete.
 There is a switcher in order to turn the dark mode on and off.
-And the site is loaded with saved preference in local storage for next visit.
+And the site is loaded with saved preferences in local storage for next visit.
 And most importantly, there is no flickering between the light theme and the dark them when users open the site.

 ## Reactive CSS

-The above approach gives give us a bunch of knowledge in React including `useState`, `useEffect` hooks and Context.
-However, there is a simpler approach by using CSS and I call it reactive CSS.
-Instead of maintain a React state, we use CSS to render the switcher properly:
+The above solution works perfectly; however, I still find it a bit complicated and requires some knowledge on React & Gatsby.
+It motivated me to look for a simpler approach which is called `Reactive CSS`.
+Per my understanding, it means CSS is reactive so instead of maintain a React state, we use CSS to render the switcher:

 ```tsx
   return (
     <button